 The Company operates in two geographic segments, exclusively in the mobile communications, navigation and guidance equipment industry, which it considers to be a single business activity.
-The Company has two primary product categories: mobile communication and guidance and stabilization.
-Mobile communication sales and services include automotive, marine and land mobile communication equipment, such as satellite-based telephone, television and broadband Internet connectivity services.
-Guidance and stabilization sales and services include sales of commercial marine and defense-related navigation, guidance and stabilization equipment based upon digital compass and fiber optic sensor technology.
-Guidance and stabilization sales also include development contract revenue.
+The Company has two primary industry categories: mobile communication and guidance and stabilization.
+Mobile communication sales include marine, automotive and land mobile communication equipment, product repairs, satellite-based telephone and Internet usage services, television account subsidies and referral fees earned in conjunction with the sale of our products, and Broadband Internet connectivity and VOIP services sold with our min-VSAT products.
+Guidance and stabilization product sales include sales of commercial marine and defense-related navigation, guidance and stabilization equipment based upon digital compass and fiber optic sensor technology.
+Guidance and stabilization sales also include product repairs and engineering services provided under development contracts.